Navigate to content

 SURVEY DATA

-Total population is 1,102,000 persons aged 15 and older.
+The population includes 1,102,000 persons aged 15 and older.
 The sample includes 2,500 persons per quarter.
-The type of sampling is simple random stratified sampling by place of residence.
+The sampling method is stratified simple random sampling by region of place of residence.

 ADMINISTRATIVE DATA

-The data on a person’s highest level of education graduated according to ISCED 2011 (International Standard Classification of Education) are received from Statistics Estonia’s population base (which is based on educational data of different national registers).
+The data on a person’s highest level of education completed according to ISCED 2011 (International Standard Classification of Education) are received from Statistics Estonia’s population base (which contains education data from several national registers).

 DATA FROM OTHER STATISTICAL ACTIVITIES